brunotacca/INTRACS/docs/COMPUTING_METHODS.md

 }
 ```

-The first line declares a final variable that will be used as reference to call your method, it must exist for the method to be added into the methods list afterwards.
+The first line declares a final variable that will be used as a reference to call your method, it must exist for the method to be added into the methods list afterward.

 The created class must extend `ComputingMethodWithEngine` since it's the Strategy pattern that will add all the functionality needed to your method.
-The attribute `method` is a description of your method, these informations will be shown into the app screen, you can summarize what it does and use like so:
+The attribute `method` is a description of your method, this information will be shown on the app screen, you can summarize what it does and use like so:

 ```dart
   @override